State Stox NY, Rings Opening Bell on a New Era in Stock Trading Enabling Local Investing

-First IPO on NY-Focused Trading Market is a $810 million Market Cap Tech Company
+First IPO on Trading Market is a $810 million Market Cap Company

 SSNY embraces the "invest local" trend, building upon the "buy local" movement.
 Exclusively listing New York-based companies and limiting investment account access to New Yorkers, SSNY is proudly referred to as "New Yorkers investing in New Yorkers," aligning with the growing trend towards supporting locally produced goods and services as a countermeasure to the increasing concentration of production within giant multinational corporations.